Duxter7/GA-English-Notes/IT English 0 (A1).md

 Durable - more durable - the most durable
 	This laptop **is** more durable than your MacBook Cheap - cheaper - the cheapest
-	Your server is cheaper than mine
+	Your server is cheaper than my server